linuxserver/pipeline-triggers/README.md

       - 2223:2222
     restart: unless-stopped
 ```
+3. In Jenkins, add each new build agent container as a single executor builder.
+Set the remote root directory to `/config/jenkins` and don't forget to set the unique port, which is hidden under the advanced button.
-3. *[X86_64 only]* To allow multi-arch builds first you need to register the interpreters with Docker and it needs to be done every time the docker service is re/started.
+4. *[X86_64 only]* To allow multi-arch builds first you need to register the interpreters with Docker and it needs to be done every time the docker service is re/started.
 This can be accomplished by creating a new systemd service (ie. `/lib/systemd/system/multiarch.service`) with the following content and enabling it via `sudo systemctl enable multiarch.service`.
 The command should now run every time the docker service is re/started:

     ```
     [Unit]